 Shehnaaz Suliman, M.D., M.Phil., M.B.A. has served as a member of our Board since January 2019.
-Dr. Suliman served as Senior Vice President, Corporate Development and Strategy of Theravance Biopharma, Inc., a biopharmaceutical company, from July 2017 to March 2019.
+Dr. Suliman has served as President and Chief Operating Officer of Alector, Inc., a publicly traded clinical stage biotechnology company, since December 2019 and previously served as Senior Vice President, Corporate Development and Strategy of Theravance Biopharma, Inc., a biopharmaceutical company, from July 2017 until March 2019.
 Prior to her position at Theravance, Dr. Suliman worked for Genentech, Inc., a biopharmaceutical company, as Group Leader and Project Team Leader in the R&D Portfolio Management and Operations Group from September 2010 to May 2015 and then as Vice President and Global Therapeutic Head, Roche Partnering from June 2015 to July 2017.
-Prior to Genentech, Dr. Suliman held various management roles of increasing responsibility at Gilead Sciences, Inc., a biopharmaceutical company, between January 2005 and September 2010.
+Prior to Genentech, Dr. Suliman held various management roles of increasing responsibility at Gilead Sciences, Inc., a public biopharmaceutical company, between January 2005 and September 2010.
 Prior to Gilead, Dr. Suliman was an investment banker with Lehman Brothers and Petkevich & Partners, advising public and private companies on buy- and sell-side transactions.
-She is a member of the board of directors of Parvus Therapeutics, Inc., a private biopharmaceutical company.
+She is a member of the board of directors of 10X Genomics, Inc., a publicly traded life science technology company, and a member of the board of directors of Parvus Therapeutics, Inc., a private biopharmaceutical company.
 Dr. Suliman received her M.D. at the University of Cape Town Medical School, South Africa, and holds an M.B.A, with distinction, and M.Phil. in Development Studies degrees from Oxford University, where she was a Rhodes Scholar.
-We believe that Dr. Suliman is qualified to serve on our Board due to her extensive operational experience with global biopharmaceutical companies, and particularly her expertise in business development, corporate strategy, and clinical drug development.
+We believe that Dr. Suliman is qualified to serve on our Board due to her extensive operational experience with global biopharmaceutical companies, and particularly her expertise in business development, corporate strategy and clinical drug development.
+Dr. Suliman was recommended to the Nominating and Corporate Governance Committee as a director candidate by another director and by a third-party search firm.